commitdev/docs/docs/eps/ep-first-2-weeks.md

        engineers.
  - [ ] Add your HOP Demo to your [Project section](http://app.commit.dev/projects) on the platform!
 Our Startup Partners often review HOP Demos so it's important to make sure this is updated!
 - [ ] If you haven't yet, update your LinkedIn using [this guide](https://docs.google.com/document/d/1Fa9-vQwBXfgj19l5ftXQihua7f8zg-dIPzl12J7g2Xs/edit?usp=sharing).
 You might even consider sharing your HOP Demo recording once it's uploaded to YouTube - just ask the Engineer Success team!
+- [ ] Review the [Community Contribution expectations](https://docs.commit.dev/eps/ep-expectations#community-contributions) in our EP Expectations article so you can grow your skills and better our community!

 **Not placed with an SP yet?**